Glazkov culture

-Glazkov culture is an archaeological culture of possibly proto-Tungusic tribes in the Bronze Age (18th-13th centuries BCE), spread in the Baikal area.
+The Glazkov culture, Glazkovo culture, or Glazkovskaya culture (2200-1200 BCE), was an archaeological culture in the Lake Baikal area during the Early Bronze Age.

-The Glazkov culture came to Siberia from the south, displacing Yukagir tribes.
 Glazkovs is a conditional name for the group of the ancient tribes inhabiting Siberia in the 2nd millennium BCE (Glazkov time) the headwaters of Angara river.
 Glazkov culture is named after a suburb of the city Irkutsk, where it was first found.

 Areal

 Archeologists distinguish in the 2nd millennium BCE Southern Siberia two synchronous independent cultures: Glazkov in the east and the Andronovo culture in the west.